 In Africa, new radios help fight US-hunted militia

-NAIROBI, Kenya (AP) — In Africa's remotest jungle, where paved roads and telephones don't exist, a U.S. aid group is raising radio towers to help fight killers from the Lord's Resistance Army, a brutal militia that 100 U.S. special forces troops are now helping hunt.
+NAIROBI, Kenya (AP) — In Africa's remotest jungle, where paved roads and telephones don't exist, a U.S. aid group is installing new high frequency radios to help track the Lord's Resistance Army, a brutal militia that 100 U.S. special forces troops are now helping hunt.

 The Ugandan rebel group is blamed for tens of thousands of rapes, mutilations and killings over the last 26 years.
 The militia abducts children, forcing them to serve as soldiers or sex slaves, and even to kill their parents or each other to survive.